 Whit or Pentecost Monday was the day that Westerham celebrated its Gala Day, the first being held in 1935 to celebrate the Silver Jubilee of King George V. The day would typically start with a fancy dress parade around the town composed of anything from costumed pram-pushers through to complete themed floats built onto farm wagons ...

-1948 was the year of the first post-war Gala and spelt a milestone of Westerham, along with the rest of the country, getting back on its feet again.
-Rationing was far from over at this point, and would continue until 1954/5 with some foodstuffs.
+1948 was the year of the first post-war Gala and spelt a milestone for Westerham, along with the rest of the country, getting back on its feet again.
+Rationing was far from over at this point, and would continue until 1954/5 with some foodstuffs, including sweets!

 Another photograph from that first post-war Gala shows a theme-group of young teenagers on the market field with a serious message to impart – No More War!